murtukov/SonataAdminBundle/README.md

 class UserResolver implements MutationInterface, AliasedInterface {
     public function register(Argument $args, ArgumentsValidator $validator): User {
         // This line executes a validation process and throws MutationValidationException
         // on fail.
 The client will then get a well formatted error message.
         $validator->validate();

         // This line wont be reached if the validation fails
         $user = $this->userManager->createUser($args);
         $this->userManager->save($user);

         return $user;
     }

     public static function getAliases(): array
     {
         return ['register' => 'register'];
     }
 }
 ```
 ## How does it work?

-The Symfony's Validator Component is designed to validate objects.
+The Symfony Validator Component is designed to validate objects.
 For this reason the `validator` of this bundle creates  temporary objects from your GraphQL types during the validation process and populates them with the input data.
 The object properties are created dynamically in runtime with the same names as the corresponding `args` or `fields`, depending on GraphQL type (`object` and `input-object` respectively).
 All newly created objects will be instances of the class `ValidationNode`.
 See the [ValidationNode API](#validationnode-api) for more details about this class.

 Any arguments of the type `input-object` marked for [cascade](#cascade) validation will also be converted to objects of class `ValidationNode` and embedded in the parent object.
 The resulting object composition will be then recursively validated, starting from the root object down to the children.